mamantoha/toon-crystal/README.md

 ## Credits

-This is a Crystal port of the original [TOON library](https://github.com/johannschopplich/toon) by [Johann Schopplich](https://github.com/johannschopplich).
+This is a Crystal port of the original [TOON library](https://github.com/toon-format/toon).